BLACKMouha/todo-cli/README.md

 ## Installation

-This CLI works is cross-platform.
+This CLI is cross-platform.
 It is built on Linux and tested on Windows and MacOS.
 To install it:

 - Clone the repository: ```bash git clone https://github.com/BLACKMouha/todo-cli```
 - Access the repository: ```bash cd todo-cli```